mozilla/release-services/src/releng_docs/projects/shipit-code-coverage.rst

 Most of the features of the task can be checked with the steps above.

 The last feature, upload to coveralls.io and codecov.io, can only be verified after waiting for a new push on mozilla-central.
-After that happens, ``shipit-pulse-listener`` should trigger a ``shipit-code-coverage`` task which should result in a new report being uploaded to coveralls.io and codecov.io.
+After that happens, ``pulselistener`` should trigger a ``shipit-code-coverage`` task which should result in a new report being uploaded to coveralls.io and codecov.io.